-In preparing this Water Quality Strategy, the Council identified a number of actions which were more appropriately addressed by other organizations.
+In preparing this Water Quality Strategy, the WRC identified a number of actions that were more appropriately addressed by other organizations:

-- Promote the use of Best Management Practices and buffers on agricultural lands to control erosion and runoff from farm fields and farmsteads.
-[SWCD] - Promote the voluntary USDA Conservation Reserve Enhancement Program (CREP) for livestock exclusion from streams.
-[NRCS] - Promote participation of agricultural operations in voluntary environmental risk evaluation (AEM process) and voluntary state and federal cost share programs to protect and enhance water quality.
-[SWCD] - Implement policies to reduce the use of road salt, or other chemicals that may impact water quality, by road maintenance organizations.
-[Municipalities] - Promote intermunicipal cooperation for compliance with EPA/DEC Phase II Stormwater Regulations.
+- Promote the use of BMPs and buffers on agricultural lands to control erosion and runoff from farm fields and farmsteads.
+[SWCD] - Promote the voluntary U.S. Department of Agriculture Conservation Reserve Enhancement Program for livestock exclusion from streams.
+[Natural Resources Conservation Service] - Promote participation of agricultural operations in voluntary environmental risk evaluation (AEM process) and voluntary state and federal cost-share programs to protect and enhance water quality.
+[SWCD] - Implement policies to reduce the use of road salt, or other chemicals that may impact water quality, by road maintenance organizations. [municipalities] - Promote intermunicipal cooperation for compliance with EPA/DEC Phase II Stormwater Regulations.
 Foster public awareness, participation, and education on this issue.
 [SCTC] - Prepare annual report on stormwater permit implementation and compliance.
 [SCTC] - Promote intermunicipal cooperation and establish a schedule for the use of the County Street Sweeper/Vacuum truck.
-[County Highway Division] - Promote monitoring efforts in the Owasco Lake Watershed within Tompkins County.
-[Owasco Lake Watershed Inspector] - Work with citizen monitoring groups, CSI and others to collate monitoring data for the Owasco Lake watershed in Tompkins County and report information to DEC on a Priority Waterbodies List (PWL) worksheet to assist DEC in updating the PWL.
+[County Highway Division] - Promote monitoring efforts in the Owasco Lake watershed within Tompkins County.
+[Owasco Lake Watershed Inspector] - Work with citizen monitoring groups, CSI, and others to collate monitoring data for the Owasco Lake watershed in Tompkins County and report information to DEC on a PWL worksheet to assist DEC in updating the PWL.
 [Owasco Lake Watershed Inspector] - Support coordinated stormwater management practices.
 [SCTC] - Determine status of stream biota health. [several agencies] - Promote continued operation of existing stream gages on Cayuga Lake tributaries and assist in identifying funding sources for that purpose.
-[USGS] - Initiate new aquifer studies under the County's Aquifer Study Capital Program. / Complete aquifer studies.
-[USGS] - Map the location of all on-site wastewater treatment systems and individual water supplies using GIS.
-[TCHD] - Provide oversight of operation of existing individual septic tanks.
-[TCHD] - Update the Cayuga Lake Watershed Restoration and Protection Plan.
-[IO] - Report to WRC on the Tompkins County Legislature's and constituent municipalities' work to support the Cayuga Lake Intermunicipal Organization (IO) agreement and implementation of the Restoration and Protection Plan.
-[IO] - Report to WRC on the Tompkins County Legislature's, constituent municipalities' and the Upper Susquehanna Coalition's work in support of the Susquehanna Tributary Strategy.
+[USGS] - Initiate new aquifer studies under Tompkins County's Aquifer Study Capital Program. / Complete aquifer studies.
+[USGS]

+- Map location of all on-site wastewater treatment systems and individual water supplies using GIS.
+[TCDH] - Provide oversight of operation of existing individual septic tanks.
+[TCDH] - Update the Cayuga Lake Watershed Restoration and Protection Plan.
+[IO] - Report to WRC on the Tompkins County Legislature's and constituent municipalities' work to support the Cayuga Lake Intermunicipal Organization agreement and implementation of the Restoration and Protection Plan.
+[IO] - Report to WRC on the Tompkins County Legislature's, constituent municipalities', and the Upper Susquehanna Coalition's (USC) work in support of the Susquehanna Tributary Strategy.
 [USC] - Report to WRC on the Tompkins County Legislature's and constituent municipalities' work in support of the Owasco Lake Watershed Management Plan.
-[Owasco lake Watershed Inspector] - Educate agricultural operations about the voluntary state environmental risk evaluation (AEM process) and cost share programs to implement practices to protect and enhance water quality.
-[SWCD] - Provide education to contractors, developers, municipal highway employees, municipal officials, and code enforcement officers on erosion control, storm water regulations and protection.
+[Owasco Lake Watershed Inspector] - Educate agricultural operations about the voluntary state environmental risk evaluation (AEM process) and cost-share programs to implement practices to protect and enhance water quality.
+[SWCD] - Provide education to contractors, developers, municipal highway employees, municipal officials, and code enforcement officers on erosion control, stormwater regulations, and protection.
 [SCTC] - Promote the Stream Corridor Protection Program.
-[TCPD] - Educate the public, municipal officials and others on issues related to invasive aquatic species.
+[TCDPS] - Educate the public, municipal officials, and others on issues related to invasive aquatic species.
 [CCETC] - Update floodplain maps.
 [FEMA/DEC] - Undertake channel maintenance in the City of Ithaca.
 [City of Ithaca] - Promote the Cayuga Lake Intermunicipal Organization.
 [IO] - Inventory roadside erosion potential.
-[SCTC] - Promote stream corridor protection efforts, including the stream buffer planting guide, riparian protection agreements with landowners; and model stream buffer ordinances.
-[TCPD]
+[SCTC] - Promote stream corridor protection efforts, including the stream buffer planting guide, riparian protection agreements with landowner, and model stream buffer ordinances.
+[TCDPS]